Battle of Zinjibar (2011–2012): Army-tribal offensive (17 July – 10 September 2011)

-Heavy clashes involving the 201st Mechanized Brigade took place in Dofas in late August, with militants launching at least five attacks on government forces there from 20 to 27 August, including a 23 August attack on the 201st Mechanized Brigade base which killed seven soldiers and a 27 August ambush on army units attempting to reach the 25th Mechanized Brigade.
+Heavy clashes involving the 201st Mechanized Brigade took place in Dofas in late August, with militants launching at least five attacks on government forces there from 20 to 27 August, including an attack on the 201st Mechanized Brigade base on 23 August which killed seven soldiers and an ambush on army units attempting to reach the 25th Mechanized Brigade on 27 August.
 From 25 August until the end of the month, fighting in the area left a reported 40 militants and 23 soldiers dead according to FDD's Long War Journal.
-AQAP leader Nasir al-Wuhayshi was rumoured to have been among those killed, though this was later disproved.
+Wuhayshi was rumoured to have been among those killed, though this was later disproved.
 By the end of the month, the army had secured Dofas, al-Kawd and al-Matla on Zinjibar's outskirts, as well as the road linking it to Aden.